Straight Commission Sales Compensation is a Terrible Idea. Here are 8 Reasons Why:

 Reason #6: Constant Salesperson Turnover Brings Reputational Risk – or Ruin

-When a straight commission plan fails over and over, and salespeople enter and leave via a fast-spinning revolving door, the marketplace notices.
+When a straight commission structure fails over and over, and salespeople enter and leave via a fast-spinning revolving door, the marketplace notices.
 Customers and prospects grow weary of meeting a new salesperson every few months.
 Eventually, they stop taking calls and stop taking the company seriously.
 It’s too much drama for the customer who really wants simple, pain-free service.

 Reason #7: Upfront Savings Lead to Exorbitant Costs Later

-While the business owner may want to reduce short-term fiscal impact on the company with straight commission plans, repeated new-hire-misfires burn through money.
+While the business owner may want to reduce short-term fiscal impact on the company with straight sales commission plans, repeated new-hire-misfires burn through money.
 And businesses that can’t afford to do it right in the first place – by offering a base salary plus commissions – really can’t afford to do the wrong thing again and again.

 Reason #8: Good Salespeople Won’t Work on Straight Commission…